 From the Anchiskhati Basilica of St. Mary, walk north on Shavteli Street, zigzagging left to the…

 The unusual Clock Tower next to the puppet theater on Shavteli Street was built in 2010.
 Although it is new, it resembles many of the buildings in the Old Town that lean at various angles and are propped up by support beams.
-On the hour, an angel emerges from the tower and strikes a bell – and at noon and 7pm, a short (and overrated) show called, ‘The Circle of Life,’ is played.
+On the hour, an angel emerges from the tower and strikes a bell – and at noon and 7pm, a short (and, in our opinion, overrated) show called, ‘The Circle of Life,’ is played.

 From the Clock Tower, continue walking north on Shavteli Street to N. Baratashvili Street.
 Turn left (west) and walk, following the road as it turns south (and changes name to Pushkin Street) and walk into…

 Freedom Square – really a large traffic roundabout connecting six streets– is a hub of activity in the center of Tbilisi.

 Under Soviet rule, it was called Lenin Square.
 A statue of Lenin that stood in the center was torn down in 1991 and was replaced by the Liberty (or Freedom) Monument in 2006, which is topped by a golden St. George slaying the dragon.

 The square is often used for celebrations and demonstrations – and is the site of an assassination attempt on President G.W.
 Bush.
 Notable buildings on the square include the Tbilisi City Hall, the former Bank of Georgia and the Marriot International.